emomaxd/QbitLite/README.md

 # QbitLite

-QbitLite is a lightweight version of the [Qbit](https://github.com/EmomaxD/Qbit) engine, optimized for rapid application development without the editor component.
+QbitLite is a lightweight version of the [Qbit](https://github.com/emomaxd/Qbit), optimized for rapid application development without the editor component.

 ## Features